Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

-We now make some comments on proof ideas.
+We now make some comments on proofs.
 The key step in proving the extremality of $\pi_a^{\gbd}$ is to establish that any bounded measurable function $\psi$ on $\RR_+^{\infty}$ that is $\pi_a^{\gbd}$-a.e. invariant, under the action of the semigroup of the Markov process corresponding to the $\gbd$-Atlas gap sequence, is constant $\pi_a^{\gbd}$-a.e.
 If $\gbd = \gbd^1$ and $a=0$, we have that $\pi_a^{\gbd} = \otimes_{i=1}^{\infty} \mbox{Exp}(2)$, and therefore the coordinate sequence $\{Z_i\}_{i=1}^{\infty}$ is iid under $\pi_a^{\gbd}$.
 In this case, from the Hewitt-Savage zero-one law it suffices to show that $\psi$ is $\pi_a^{\gbd}$-a.e. invariant under all finite permutations of the coordinates of $\RR_+^{\infty}$.
 For this, in turn, it suffices to simply prove the above invariance property for transpositions of the $i$-th and $(i+1)$-th coordinates, for all $i \in \NN$.
-For a general $\pi_a^{\gbd}$, the situation is a bit more involved as the coordinate sequence $\{Z_i\}_{i=1}^{\infty}$ is not iid any more.
+For a general $\pi_a^{\gbd}$, the situation is more involved as the coordinate sequence $\{Z_i\}_{i=1}^{\infty}$ is not iid any more.
 Nevertheless, from the scaling properties of Exponential distributions it follows that, with $c_n \doteq 2[n (2\bar g_n+a)]^{-1}$, the sequence $\{\tilde Z_n\}_{n\ge 1}$, defined as $\tilde Z_n = c_n^{-1} Z_n$, $n \in \NN$, is iid under $\pi_a^{\gbd}$.
 In this case, in order to invoke the Hewitt-Savage zero-one law, one needs to argue that for each $i$ the map $\psi$ is $\pi_a^{\gbd}$-a.e. invariant under the transformation that takes the $(i, i+1)$ coordinates $(z_i, z_{i+1})$ to $(\frac{c_i}{c_{i+1}} z_{i+1}, \frac{c_{i+1}}{c_{i}} z_{i})$ and keeps the remaining coordinates the same.
 Establishing this property is at the heart of the proof of Theorem \ref{thm_main}.
 A key technical idea in the proof is the construction of a mirror coupling of the first $i+1$ Brownian motions, and synchronous coupling of the remaining Brownian motions, in the evolution of the ranked infinite $\gbd$-Atlas model corresponding to a pair of nearby initial configurations.
-Estimates on the probability of a successful coupling, before any of the first $i$-gap processes have hit zero or the lowest $i$-particles have interacted with the higher ranked particles (in a suitable sense), are some of the important ingredients in the proof.
+Estimates on the probability of a successful coupling, before any of the first $i$-gap processes have hit zero or the lowest $i$-particles have interacted with the higher ranked particles (in a suitable sense), are some of the important ingredients in the proof. {\SB We refer the reader to Section \ref{sec:pfov1} for additional comments on the proof strategy.}